rust-lang/prev.rust-lang.org/contribute-compiler.md

 involved slowly &mdash; submitting a hasty RFC without understanding the historical, technical, or social context is an easy way to make a poor impression and come away disappointed.
-Read the aforelinkd readme file to understand best how it all works.
+Read the aforelinked readme file to understand best how it all works.
 Many ideas have been debated in Rust's history, some rejected, some postponed until the future, and the RFC [issue tracker][rfc-issues] catalogs some wishlist ideas that have yet to make headway into the language.
-Shortly before an RFC is accepted for implementation it enters 'final commemnt period', indicated by the [final-comment-period label on the rust-lang/rfcs repository][rfc-fcp].
+Shortly before an RFC is accepted for implementation it enters 'final comment period', indicated by the [final-comment-period label on the rust-lang/rfcs repository][rfc-fcp].
 Likewise, before a feature is enabled in the stable compiler (called 'ungating') it enters [final-comment-period in the rust-lang/rust